mixxxdj/manual/source/chapters/user_interface.rst

 * **Track Artist/Title**:
   The artist and title of the track is displayed here.
 This is the same listed under the :guilabel:`Track` and :guilabel:`Title` column in the Mixxx library.
-This information is initially loaded from the tracks :term:`metadata`.
+This information is initially loaded from the track's :term:`metadata`.

 * **Eject Track**:
   Clicking this button ejects the track from the deck.